Switching Columns in Excel (Table of Contents)

 Example #1

-- We have cut the entire column B in the screenshot here and pasted it at the end as follows in another screenshot.
+- We have cut the entire column B in the screenshot here and pasted it at the end in another screenshot.
 With the help of Ctrl + V, we have pasted in Column G.

 - Now we will understand the content with the following examples.